ITopGun/Saleore-combyPGDR/README.md

 Note:
 The `main` branch is the development version of Saleor and it may be unstable.
 To use the latest stable version, download it from the [Releases](https://github.com/saleor/saleor/releases/) page or switch to a release tag.

-### Saleor Cloud
-The fastest way to develop with Saleor is by using developer accounts in [Saleor Cloud](https://cloud.saleor.io).

-Register [here](https://cloud.saleor.io/register) or install our [CLI tool](https://github.com/saleor/saleor-cli):

-`npm i -g saleor@latest`

-and run the following command:

-`saleor register`

-Bootstrap your first [storefront](https://github.com/saleor/react-storefront) with:

-`saleor storefront create --demo`

 ## Documentation

 Saleor documentation is available here: [docs.saleor.io](https://docs.saleor.io)